scrtlabs/SecretNetwork/docs/protocol/components.md

 ## Compute Module

 Enigma is currently implementing the `compute` module, or `x/compute` for the Secret Network.
-This module will enable secret contract functionality, including encryption and decryption of state, as well as encrypted input/outputs for users.
+This module will enable Secret Contract functionality, including encryption and decryption of state, as well as encrypted input/outputs for users.

 ![modules](../images/diagrams/module-map.png)

 ## Client Library

-The Secret Network client library is an API included in decentralized applications that enables them to easily communicate with secret contracts on the Secret blockchain.
+The Secret Network client library is an API included in decentralized applications that enables them to easily communicate with Secret Contracts on the Secret blockchain.
 This component is still under development, but will most likely be built on top of CosmWasmJS, and include novel functions for specific tasks.

 ## Bootstrap Node